 Health of the ecosystem is linked with the health of the cow.
 Regenerative agriculture includes rotational grazing and feeding cows a diverse mix of crops, both practices that support cow health.
 Healthier cows build resiliency back into the whole dairy ecosystem.

 We have multiple workstreams underway to advance the use of these principles, including pilot programs, brand activation, land conversions, research and investments.

-To begin advancing our one-million-acre Regenerative Agriculture commitment, we have partnered with Understanding Ag to activate pilots across three of our priority ingredient regions – the Northern Plains of North Dakota, Saskatchewan and Manitoba; Kansas; and Michigan.
+To begin advancing our one-million-acre Regenerative Agriculture commitment, we have partnered with Understanding Ag to activate pilots across three of our priority ingredient regions – the Northern Plains of North Dakota, Saskatchewan and Manitoba; the Southern Plains of Kansas; and Michigan.
 Each of these pilots provide farmers with practical tools to implement regenerative agriculture including one-on-one coaching and technical assistance for three years, customized plans for implementation in their operations, soil health testing, farmer networking communities, and biodiversity and economic assessments to demonstrate impact on outcomes over time.
 For more information about our Pilot Programs, click here.

 Northern Plains Oat Pilot

 In March 2019, General Mills launched its first regenerative agriculture pilot with farmers in the Northern Plains across North Dakota, Saskatchewan and Manitoba.
 The 3-year pilot is comprised of 45 oat growers.
 Participating farmers have access to continuing education via the Soil Health Academy, technical support from an Understanding Ag coach, farmer-focused field days and a private Facebook group to encourage ongoing exchange of ideas and best practices.